 CS 200: Applied Problem Solving

-Course OverviewIn this course, we will introduce tricks and algorithmic techniques students are not typically exposed to in a conventional CS/CE program.
+Course OverviewIn this course, we will introduce tricks and algorithmic techniques that students are not typically exposed to in a conventional CS/CE program.
 Students will learn to approach problems similar to those seen in the ICPC (International Collegiate Programming Competition) or difficult interview questions and learn to implement their solutions in working code.
-This is a 1-credit P/F course, graded on attendance/participation.
+We reserve the last few lectures of the semester for advanced topics; putting the learned theories to practice in real applications.
+This is a 1-credit course, graded on attendance/participation.
 Some knowledge of conventional algorithms and data-structures is recommended.

-- Learn to apply algorithms seen in class to approach problems
+- Applications algorithms seen in class to approach problems

 - Introduction of various techniques and tricks

-- Understand about optimization and speedup using algorithms
+- Understand performance optimization and speedup using algorithms

 |Instructor:||Po Hao Chen (Howie), bupochen [at] bu [dot] edu|